zorath-env Documentation

 # prints markdown to stdout

-Displays the current version of zenv.
+Displays the current version of zenv with optional update check and changelog links.

 Options: